Skip to content

 score: { type: number }

-Tables flow between nodes as NDJSON — one JSON object per line.
+Tables flow between nodes as NDJSON — Newline Delimited JSON.
+One JSON object per line.
 Each Table has a companion .schema.json file.

 nodes/read-leads/artifacts/